How to fight post-pandemic anxiety after a year indoors

 As we all enter this new season, remind yourself that you’re not obligated to do anything that makes you feel uncomfortable or anxiety-ridden.
 And if you’re struggling to cultivate hope, this is not a personal failure.

-But also keep in mind bypassing or avoiding your true feelings—especially the tough ones like anger, grief, anxiety and sham—tends to inevitably prolong suffering.
+But also keep in mind bypassing or avoiding your true feelings—especially the tough ones like anger, grief, anxiety and shame—tends to inevitably prolong suffering.
 The key, instead, is to feel the full spectrum of your emotions, while embracing a hopeful mindset, so you are making peace with the present and leaving some room for the unknown.

 Tara Swart is a neuroscientist, executive adviser, author, and medical doctor.
 She is the author of The Source: The Secrets of the Universe, the Science of the Brain.